oceans404/fullstack-zkevm/README.md

-# zkEVM Counter
+# Create a Fullstack Counter Dapp on the Polygon zkEVM Testnet

 - Walk through the instructions in this README (main branch) to build a Counter dapp and deploy to the Polgon zkEVM testnet.
 - Check out the completed code branch here: https://github.com/oceans404/fullstack-zkevm/tree/complete

-First things first...
+## General Setup

 - add the Polygon zkEVM Testnet Network to your Metamask Networks: https://www.youtube.com/watch?v=Y1gOkTsXgSY
 - Get some zkEVM testnet ETH: https://www.youtube.com/watch?v=eYZAPkTCgwg